 Toothaches typically respond to at-home treatments, like applying an ice pack to your child’s cheek or taking over-the-counter pain medication.
 If your child’s symptoms worsen or persist, have them rinse their mouth out with warm saltwater.
 Then, contact Little Harpeth Children’s Dentistry.

-Dr. Purohit always makes time for same-day visits and can pinpoint the source of your child’s discomfort.
+Dr. Purohit always makes time for same-day visits for patients of record and can pinpoint the source of your child’s discomfort.

 If your child gets hit in the mouth and loses a permanent tooth, gently pick up the tooth by the crown and rinse it off in tap water.
 Try to put your child’s tooth back in the socket, but if it wobbles around, put it inside a glass of milk to keep it from drying out.
-Then, call Dr. Purohit immediately.
+Then, call Dr. Purohit immediately so she may direct you to an oral surgeon.

 You can significantly reduce your child’s need for emergency dental care by encouraging them to practice good oral hygiene.
 Dr. Purohit recommends that all children:

-If your child needs emergency dental care, make an appointment at Little Harpeth Children’s Dentistry by calling the office or booking online today.
+If your child needs emergency dental care, make an appointment at Little Harpeth Children’s Dentistry by calling the office today.